awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-create.md

 **Note**
 If your ADS uses HTTPS, its certificate must be from a well\-known certificate authority \(it cannot be a self\-signed certificate\)\.
 The same also applies to mezzanine ad URLs returned by the ADS\.
 Otherwise, AWS Elemental MediaTailor can't retrieve and stitch ads into the manifests from the content origin\.

-1. \(Optional\) For **Slate ad**, type the URL for the high\-quality MP4 asset that is transcoded to fill in time that's not fully used by an ad replacement, or if the ad isn't available\.
-AWS Elemental MediaTailor also shows the slate in error conditions \(such as ADS timeout\), if the ADS responds with a blank VAST or VMAP response \(if there are no ads to show\), or if ads are longer than the live ad break window\.
-AWS Elemental MediaTailor always shows the slate toward the end of the ad break\.
+1. For **Slate ad**, type the URL for a high\-quality MP4 asset to transcode and use to fill in time that's not used by ads\.
+AWS Elemental MediaTailor shows the slate to fill in gaps in media content\.
+Configuring the slate is optional for non\-VPAID configurations\.
+For VPAID, you must configure a slate, which AWS Elemental MediaTailor provides in the slots designated for dynamic ad content\.
+The slate must be a high\-quality MP4 asset that contains both audio and video\.
+For more information, see [Slate Management](slate-management.md) \.

-   If you don't configure a slate, AWS Elemental MediaTailor by default shows the underlying stream in error conditions\.
 **Note**
 If the server that hosts your slate uses HTTPS, its certificate must be from a well\-known certificate authority \(it cannot be a self\-signed certificate\)\.
 Otherwise, AWS Elemental MediaTailor can't retrieve and stitch the slate into the manifests from the content origin\.